How to Split Rent and Utilities Fairly Among Roommates

 Example 3: Shared Subscriptions

-The Twitch online streaming service is used by only two roommates.
+The Twitch online streaming service is used by only two roommates, third roommate should be excluded from the expense.

-Grocery shopping: divided solely for participants.
+Grocery shopping can be divided solely for participants.
 A custom split expense eliminates the “that’s not fair” experience since everything is logical and agreed on by all.

 How a Split Rent and Utilities App Simplifies Everything

-Attempting to keep up with equal splits, percentage splits, and custom splits by hand is draining.
+Attempting to keep up with equal splits, percentage splits, and custom splits by hand is an overkill.
 A split rent and utilities app will keep everything organized.

 What to Look for in an App